iimachines/Maya2glTF/Readme.md

     * `-initialValuesTime (-ivt) TIME` *(optional)*
         * the time where the initial/default values can be found
         * by default frame 0 is used
+        * this frame should match the **skin bind pose**
-        * all nodes get their default transforms and from this time
+        * all nodes and meshes get their default transforms and weights from this time
-        * all meshes get their default blend shape weights and from this time
-        * this frame should show the **skinning bind pose**

     * `-animationClipName (-acn) STRING` *(optional, multiple)*
         * the name of the animation clip